Financial-Times/coco-neo4j-backup/backup-and-restore.md

 * Ideally, access to the AWS InfraProd account, so that you can verify that your backup has been created.
 * Ideally, a basic understanding of CoCo and the UPP stack, so that you are aware of the rough impact of the commands that you are executing.

+### Steps

 1. SSH to the cluster:

         ssh core@semantic-tunnel-up.ft.com

-1. Warn people in the appropriate Slack channel (e.g. [#coco](https://financialtimes.slack.com/messages/coco/)) that you are about to stop the deployer in that cluster and run a backup.
+1. Warn people in the appropriate Slack channel (e.g. [#co-co](https://financialtimes.slack.com/messages/co-co/)) that you are about to stop the deployer in that cluster and run a backup.

 1. Once you are satisfied that people are happy that you are running a backup, stop the deployer, red ingester, and red annotators, then run the backup and watch the logs (it should take about half an hour):